m-idriss/badiag/README.md

 flutter run
 ```

 ## About the Author

-Hungry is Developed by [mrezkys](https://www.facebook.com/mrezkys12)
+Bookmaker is Developed by [idriss]
-The User Interface are designed by [mrezkys](https://dribbble.com/mrezkys)

 ## Thanks To
 Iconly, icons that i used on this project, created by [Piqo Design](https://www.figma.com/@piqodesign)